bacpack-system/bacpack-system.github.io/docs/architecture.md

 Dependency tracking library for CMake.
 It defines macros for dependency tracking and features caching for efficient use and building of dependencies.

-The links between cmakelib and other components are shown on next diagram.
+The links between cmakelib and other Components are shown on next diagram.

 ```mermaid
 ---